Platinum and Palladium Printing

-The photographic images represented here are from direct digital capture, with Leica cameras using prime lenses, either with a tripod or monopod.
+The photographic images represented here are from direct digital capture, with Leica cameras using prime lenses with a monopod.
 Dick’s first publication using this format was Italy Through Another Lens.

 Dick’s interest in cathedral photography is based on the work of Frederick Evans (1853-1943), a British photographer, who photographed English and French cathedrals using the platinum process.
 Dick began in 1980 to follow his footsteps using 8×10 and 12×20 inch cameras to photograph select English cathedrals, also making platinum prints.